-Contractor Records Management/Document Control is responsible for ensuring that controlled documents receive an annual review.
-Notice is provided to the Environmental Services Manager for the annual review and update of the EMS.
-The Environmental Services Manager is responsible for incorporating any changes resulting from the annual Management Review and for reviewing the EMS annually and updating the document as needed.
+Contractors (Energy Solutions and S&K Aerospace) are responsible for ensuring that controlled documents receive an annual review.
+The Contractors are responsible for incorporating any changes and for reviewing the EMS annually and updating the document as needed.

 3.9 Operational Control